Foo Fighters pay tribute to death of drummer Taylor Hawkins | Radio Times

 Hawkins, who was a member of the rock band for over two decades, was touring across South America with the group just before his death in Bogota, Columbia.
 No cause of death has been given.

-In a statement on Twitter, the band paid tribute to Hawkins, writing: "His musical spirit and infectious laughter with live on with all of us forever.
+In a statement on Twitter, the band paid tribute to Hawkins, writing: "His musical spirit and infectious laughter will live on with all of us forever.

 "Our hearts go out to his wife, children and family, and we ask that their privacy be treated with the utmost respect in this unimaginably difficult time."